 Your palliative care experts will ask what you may need and want.
 Maybe you’d like to feel well enough to leave the hospital or to move to the next step in your treatment.
 Or, you may want to get stronger so you can see your daughter play baseball or attend your son’s wedding.
 Your team can help you reach those goals.

 The team can answer questions about treatment options, help you make decisions, and let your regular doctors know your wishes.
 You’ll have more control over your overall care this way.

 Palliative Care for Children

 The goals are the same for kids and adults: relieve pain and other symptoms.
 But children with serious illnesses aren’t mini-adults -- they have their own specific needs.
 Some kids can’t explain their pain or are too young to talk.
-Doctors and nurses trained in pediatric palliative medicine can help read your child’s body language to figure out where and how much she hurts.
+Doctors and nurses trained in pediatric palliative medicine can help read your child’s body language to figure out where and how much they hurt.

 Your child’s team may also include:

-A child life therapist: This specialist helps your child understand her illness and provide a sense of normalcy so she can be a regular kid as much as possible.
+A child life therapist: This specialist helps your child understand her illness and provide a sense of normalcy so they can be a regular kid as much as possible.